 Please report violators to the nearest ranger or call (775) 234-7331.
 Wildlife violations outside Great Basin National Park can be reported to Operation Game Thief at 1-800-992-3030.

 Persons possessing a valid Nevada state fishing license may fish all open Snake Range waters.
 Licenses must be displayed on demand by authorized personnel.
 Trout stamps are required for annual fishing licenses when fishing on waters containing trout.
 A trout stamp is not required for temporary fishing licenses.

 The park does not sell fishing licenses.
-Fishing licenses can be purchased online and printed out at the Border Inn, 12 miles from the park, at the Hotel Nevada or Sportsworld in Ely, NV (70 miles), or online at Nevada Division of Wildlife website.
+Fishing licenses can be purchased online and printed out at the Border Inn, 12 miles from the park, at the Hotel Nevada or Sportsworld in Ely, NV (70 miles), or online at Nevada Department of Wildlife website.

 Nevada License Requirements

 Residents and non-residents ages 12 and older must have a valid Nevada fishing license.
 Residents ages 65 and older may be eligible for a discounted fishing license.
 Resident children 12- to 15-years-old may obtain a junior fishing license.
 Non-resident persons under the age of 12 are limited to half of the established limit for that water.